 Together, we can move beyond 'admiring the problem' of ineffective training towards more inquiry-based, innovative PD models where all educators have the opportunity to improve.
 That's what our students deserve.

---Sarah Ottow, former teacher and current director of Confianza: Educating for ELL Equity, designs student-centered, teacher-driven ELL professional learning for districts and teachers.
-In Massachusetts, Confianza offers state-approved courses under the commonwealth's Rethinking Equity and Teaching for ELLs (RETELL) initiative.
+--Sarah Ottow, former teacher and current director of Confianza: Equity, Language & Literacy, designs student-centered, teacher-driven ELL professional learning for districts and teachers.

 To receive updates on our blogs and products, sign up for our mailing list.